NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/Intro_NEON_AOP_HDF5_Reflectance_Tiles_py.md

 After completing this tutorial, you will be able to:

-* Import and use Python packages `numpy, pandas, matplotlib, h5py, and gdal`.
+* Import and use Python packages `numpy, matplotlib, and h5py`.
 * Use the package `h5py` and the `visititems` functionality to read an HDF5 file and view data attributes.
 * Read the data ignore value and scaling factor and apply these values to produce